On stochastic forms of functional isoperimetric inequalities: Introduction

 A fundamental isoperimetric principle in convex geometry states that, among all convex bodies (compact convex sets with non-empty interior) of a given volume, Euclidean balls have the smallest $i$-th quermassintegral for every $i\in\{1,\dots,n-1\}$.
 More precisely, if $K\subset\R^n$ is a convex body,

-where $W_i(\cdot)$ denotes the $i$-th quermassintegral (see Section \ref{s:background} for a precise definition) and $B_K$ is an Euclidean ball with the same volume as $K$.
-When $i=1$, \eqref{e:classical_isoperimetric} is nothing but the classical isoperimetric inequaliy for convex bodies.
+where $W_i(\cdot)$ denotes the $i$-th quermassintegral (see Section \ref{s:background} for a precise definition) and $B_K$ is a Euclidean ball with the same volume as $K$.
+When $i=1$, \eqref{e:classical_isoperimetric} is nothing but the classical isoperimetric inequality for convex bodies.
 For context and background the reader may check the excellent books by R. Gardner \cite{gardner_book}, P. Gruber \cite{G07} and R. Schneider \cite{Sch2}.

-Inspired by the work of H. Groemer \cite{Groemer73} on the expected volume of random polytopes, the isoperimetric-type inequality \eqref{e:classical_isoperimetric} was shown to hold, by M. Hartzoulaki and G. Paouris in \cite{HarPao}, also in expectation when dealing with random convex sets.
-In a more detailed manner, for any collection of independent random vectors $\{X_k\}_{k=1}^N$ uniformly distributed on $K$, they proved that
+Inspired by the work of H. Groemer \cite{Groemer73} on the expected volume of random polytopes, the isoperimetric-type inequality \eqref{e:classical_isoperimetric} was shown to hold, by R. E. Pfiefer in \cite{Pfiefer82} and by M. Hartzoulaki and G. Paouris in \cite{HarPao}, in expectation when dealing with random convex sets (see also \cite{HarPao}).
+In a more detailed manner, for any collection of independent random vectors $\{X_k\}_{k=1}^N$ uniformly distributed in $K$, they proved that